ambideXtrous9/MLOps/README.md

 # MLOps
 Project using MLOps

-# This is an Example
+# This is an Hands On for MLOps On Simple Linear Regression